JermellB/restagraph/README.md

 That is, how you actually put data into the system, and get it back out again.

+- `dependent` = whether this relationship is from a parent resource to a dependent one.
+    - default is `false`
 ## Resources

 That is, instances of a resourcetype.
 Their attributes are: